-Demonstrates knowledge of behaviour management theories and uses a range of strategies. range of strategies 4.4 Describe states is that Researches and seeks help 4.4 Describe strategies that Knows what safety is Knows the government exclassion strategies support students' wellbeing and Knows the government protection strategies Knows the school's (services protection policies) safety working within learning Knows the school's/services protection policies contexts and/or system, Passes on information curriculum and legislative Knows the resources of the school/service i.e. G.O., school nurse requirements Knows OHS standards/procedures Knows the anti-bullying policy- implements and supports the school's/services policy.
-Is aware of latest programs (where appropriate) Knows the school/services emergency procedures Models sun safety practices and enforces them with students Identifies potentially unsafe situations and is proactive in solving - risk assessment Collaborates and asks for help 4.5 Demonstrate an Knows the National and State ICT policies and expectations (where understanding of the relevant appropriate) issues and the strategies available Knows the school's strategies and procedures for computer use and using to support the safe, responsible the computer room (where appropriate) and ethical use of ICT in learning Has a clear method of monitoring - plans for entering and leaving and teaching Keeps children on task (where appropriate) Is proactive Knows the technology and how it works Imparts the rules to the students Previews electronic resources to check for suitability Adheres to processes for use of images/videos of students on 4 Assessing and Providing Feedback for Learning 5.1 Demonstrate understanding Understands how we choose assessment strategies to suit the of assessment strategies, context/students/community (where appropriate) including informal and formal, Understands the literacy requirements (where appropriate) diagnostic, formative and Writes an appropriate piece of assessment (where appropriate) Desting write a graduate of a second and a seco summative approaches to assess Practises using a marking criterion, recording data, and analysing data to learners' learning. inform remediation (where appropriate) Shares observations of children's learning informally, both through conversations and in written work E 2 Demonstrate en With mentor has effectively evaluated curriculum and learning plans 5.2 Demonstrate an Regularly gives feedback to students on their learning e.g. responses to understanding of the purpose of answers, responses to class work, responses to homework, responses to providing timely and appropriate individuals on progress during tasks and assignment work (where feedback to learners about their appropriate) learning.
-Gives formative and summative feedback and/or regularly provides feedback to children about their learning Uses a range of strategies to give feedback: oral, written, conferencing, tect results (where appropriate) test results (where appropriate) Demonstrates an understanding of the place for feedback within the Demonstrates an understanding of the place for feedback within the teaching process 5.3 Demonstrate understanding Plans, discusses and reviews assessment of children's learning with of assessment moderation and its - Mentor.
-Justifies judgements using criteria (where appropriate) application to support consistent Draws on professional knowledge of children's development and learning to assess children's learning in context and comparable judgements of learners' learning. to assess children's learning in context • Knows the moderation process for the school/convice and if possible וכמו וופו א ופמו דווו וצ.
-Knows the moderation process for the school/service and, if possible, participates in the process.
-E 4 Demonstrate the capacity to participates in the process 5.4 Demonstrate the capacity to Knows how to access this data Knows how to know this data interpret learner assessment data Knows how to keep this data Uses (describes how students data translates to teaching practices) to evaluate learners' learning and Uses/describes how students data translates to teaching practices modify teaching practice.
-Interprets table/graphs (where appropriate) Uses data to remediate (where appropriate)Collaborates with Mentor and others to implement support 1 - Contrate example a subble Managera escal able and the local lange land as the sub- tion of the subble escale and the subscription of the subscription of the subscription of the subscription.
+Demonstrates knowledge of behaviour management theories and uses a range of strategies Researches and seeks help 4.4 Describe strategies that Knows what safety is support students' wellbeing and Knows the government protection strategies safety working within learning Knows the school's/services protection policies contexts and/or system, Passes on information curriculum and legislative Knows the resources of the school/service i.e. G.O., school nurse requirements Knows OHS standards/procedures Knows the anti-bullying policy- implements and supports the school's/services policy.
+Is aware of latest programs (where appropriate) Knows the school/services emergency procedures Models sun safety practices and enforces them with students Identifies potentially unsafe situations and is proactive in solving - risk assessment Collaborates and asks for help 4.5 Demonstrate an Knows the National and State ICT policies and expectations (where understanding of the relevant appropriate) issues and the strategies available • Knows the school's strategies and procedures for computer use and using to support the safe, responsible the computer room (where appropriate) and ethical use of ICT in learning Has a clear method of monitoring - plans for entering and leaving and teaching Keeps children on task (where appropriate) 5 Is proactive Knows the technology and how it works Imparts the rules to the students Previews electronic resources to check for suitability Adheres to processes for use of images/videos of students Secti ion 4 Assessing and Providing Feedback for Learning 5.1 Demonstrate understanding Understands how we choose assessment strategies to suit the of assessment strategies, context/students/community (where appropriate) including informal and formal, Understands the literacy requirements (where appropriate) diagnostic, formative and Writes an appropriate piece of assessment (where appropriate) summative approaches to assess Practises using a marking criterion, recording data, and analysing data to learners' learning. inform remediation (where appropriate) Shares observations of children's learning informally, both through conversations and in written work With mentor has effectively evaluated curriculum and learning plans 5.2 Demonstrate an Regularly gives feedback to students on their learning e.g. responses to understanding of the purpose of answers, responses to class work, responses to homework, responses to providing timely and appropriate individuals on progress during tasks and assignment work (where feedback to learners about their appropriate) learning.
+Gives formative and summative feedback and/or regularly provides icarning. feedback to children about their learning Uses a range of strategies to give feedback: oral, written, conferencing, test results (where appropriate) Demonstrates an understanding of the place for feedback within the teaching process 5.3 Demonstrate understanding Plans, discusses and reviews assessment of children's learning with of assessment moderation and its Mentor.
+Justifies judgements using criteria (where appropriate) application to support consistent Draws on professional knowledge of children's development and learning and comparable judgements of to assess children's learning in context learners' learning.
+Knows the moderation process for the school/service and, if possible, E 4 Demonstrate the arrest that participates in the process 5.4 Demonstrate the capacity to Knows how to access this data Knows how to know this data interpret learner assessment data Knows how to keep this data to evaluate learners' learning and Uses/describes how students data translates to teaching practices 0 modify teaching practice.
+Interprets table/graphs (where appropriate) Interprets table/graphs (where appropriate) Uses data to remediate (where appropriate) Collaborates with Mentor and others to implement support